rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 )
 ```

 12.6 examines the type of the `serializerClass` parameter and explains its different parts.
 You need to ensure that the annotation can only refer to classes that implement the `ValueSerializer` interface.
-For instance, writing `@CustomSerializer(Date::class)` should be prohibited, because `Date` doesn’t implement the `ValueSerializer` interface.
+For instance, writing `@CustomSerializer(Date::class)` should be prohibited, because `Date` doesn't implement the `ValueSerializer` interface.

 ![img_15.png](img/img_15.png)